soniamartis/system-design/databases/mongodb/crud_concepts.md

 - Read preference - read from primary/primaryPreferred/secondary/nearest in replica set
 - Write preference - writes are always directed to the primary and records the write operation in the primary's oplog(operation log).
 This oplog is then replicated to the secondary replicas which then apply the operations in an async manner

-Read concerns(read isolation levels):
+### Read concerns(read isolation levels)
-Default is read_uncommitted
+- Default is read_uncommitted
-Write operations are atomic with respect to a single document; i.e. if a write is updating multiple fields in the document, a read operation will never see the document with only some of the fields updated.
+- Write operations are atomic with respect to a single document; i.e. if a write is updating multiple fields in the document, a read operation will never see the document with only some of the fields updated.
 However, although a client may not see a partially updated document, read uncommitted means that concurrent read operations may still see the updated document before the changes are made durable.

-Comparison with kafka:
+#### Read concern comparison with kafka
 readconcern : majority -> similar to the high watermark concept in kafka consumer Do we want to see the latest data in the replica or the data that is sucessfully replicated to the majority of the replicas in replica set?